sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 #### Custom Runtime Parameters {#parameter-scattering-only}

-In this example, we define two custom runtime parameters using the @ref sapphirepp::PhysicalParameters "PhysicalParameters" class, as introduced in the [parallel shock](#parallel-shock) example.
+In this example, we define two custom runtime parameters using the @ref sapphirepp::PhysicalParameters "PhysicalParameters" class, as introduced in the [gyro motion with advection](#gyro-advection) example.
 These parameters are the scattering frequency $\nu$ and the initial value of the expansion coefficients $f_0$ (assuming the same initial value for all coefficients).

 These parameters are defined as **public** variables at the start of the @ref sapphirepp::PhysicalParameters "PhysicalParameters" class:

 @snippet{lineno} examples/vfp/scattering-only/config.h PhysicalParameters

-@note The `// !!!EDIT HERE!!!` comments are left as a reference where the user modifies the code as presented in the [parallel shock](#parallel-shock) example.
+@note The `// !!!EDIT HERE!!!` comments are left as a reference where the user modifies the code as presented in the [gyro motion with advection](#gyro-advection) example.

 Next, we **declare** the parameters in a @dealref{ParameterHandler} object in the @ref sapphirepp::PhysicalParameters::declare_parameters() "declare_parameters()" function.
 We enter the subsection `Physical parameters` at the start and leave it at the end.
-Notice the use of the @ref sapphirepp::saplog "saplog" stream to output debug information, with
-@dealref{LogStream::Prefix,classLogStream_1_1Prefix} controlling the verbosity of the output.
+Notice the use of the @ref sapphirepp::saplog "saplog" stream to output debug information, with @dealref{LogStream::Prefix,classLogStream_1_1Prefix} controlling the verbosity of the output.

 @snippet{lineno} examples/vfp/scattering-only/config.h Declare parameters

 Finally, **parsing** the parameters is straightforward in the @ref sapphirepp::PhysicalParameters::parse_parameters() "parse_parameters()" function.
 Again, we use the @ref sapphirepp::saplog "saplog" stream to output debug information.

 @snippet{lineno} examples/vfp/scattering-only/config.h Parse parameters